Wall St ends higher following Fed minutes

+- Fed keen to be "well positioned" to act on inflation - minutes

-NEW YORK (Reuters) - U.S. stocks ended higher on Wednesday after minutes from the last Federal Reserve meeting showed officials were divided on economic signals.
+NEW YORK, July 7 (Reuters) - U.S. stocks ended higher on Wednesday after minutes from the last Federal Reserve meeting showed officials were divided on economic signals.

 "I read this as effectively a dovish set of notes simply because they don't feel as a group that they have enough certainty around the situation to make any changes at all," said Brad McMillan, chief investment officer at Commonwealth Financial Network in Waltham, Massachusetts.